-An Accelerated Story to Remember
+An accelerated story to remember

 “We have been busy finalizing the details of the investment ever since, and by October at the latest the related paperwork should be done,” founder Adrián Árkosi says.

 It is little wonder the product gained traction quickly.
-According to the 2017 Global Eports Report by Newzoo, the global market will grow to USD 1.5 billion by 2020 from projected revenues of some USD 700 million in 2017.
+According to the 2017 Global Esports Market Report by Newzoo, the global market will grow to USD 1.5 billion by 2020 from projected revenues of some USD 700 million in 2017.

 “We entered Telenor Accelerate with an existing demo product,” Árkosi explains.
 “However, we still needed a lot of input in terms of marketing.
 Telenor’s contribution prepared us perfectly for market entry.”